beverts312/aws-scripts/README.md

 * `npm run clean` - Remove transpiled javascript

 The files in the [.vscode directory][vscode-dir] configure the [VS Code Editor][vscode-url] for use with this project.
-If you use VS Code I would reccomend the [Status Bar Tasks][status-bar-tasks-url] extension, this will make all of those core deceloper tasks (and more) buttons on the bottom of your editor.
+If you use VS Code I would reccomend the [Status Bar Tasks][status-bar-tasks-url] extension, this will make all of those core developer tasks (and more) buttons on the bottom of your editor.

 #### Generator
 Initially created by this [swell generator](https://github.com/swellaby/generator-swell)